seabearDEV/nodejs-typescript-web-server/README.md

 ### Scripts (npm run)

-- **build**: Deletes dist folder, transpiles TypeScript and Sass files, and copies all CSS/HTML/JS into new dist folder
+- **build**: Deletes dist folder, compiles TypeScript and Sass files, and copies all CSS/HTML/JS into new dist folder
 - **dev**: Runs the build script, sets Node environment to development, and executes dist/app/index.js
 - **dev:watch**: Watches the /src directory for any file changes and runs the build when necessary
-- **prod**: Runs the build script, sets Node environment to production, removes tests folder from dist, and executes dist/app/index.js
 - **test**: Runs the build script and then runs JestJS testing framework against the /src directory
 - **update**: Updates all dependencies in the project to their latest versions